Barrafina A Michelin-starred taste of Spain arrives at King’s Cross with the biggest branch of Barrafina to date. Expect the usual culinary magic.

 German Gymnasium A big, bold, European-style restaurant in a beautiful historic building right at the station entrances.
 Recently voted the most stylish restaurant in the world.

 Casa Pastor If you know El Pastor, you’ll know what you’re in for here: vibrant decor, great cocktails, and delicious Mexican food.
-Unlike the other El Pastor taco bars, however, the new N1 outpost for the taco bar also offers a Mexican-inspired breakfast menu (to start the day), and a cosy, heated, covered terrace offering tequila in all forms (to end it).
+Unlike the other El Pastor taco bars, however, the new N1 outpost also offers a Mexican-inspired breakfast menu, and a cosy, heated, covered terrace.

 Granary Square Brasserie An exciting new addition to the King’s Cross restaurant scene.
 This stylish, all-day eatery is right on Granary Square.